Asoppitt/PSP_reaction_julia/README.md

 # PSP_reaction_julia

+A selection of drivers and plotting tools for the TurbulentMixingParticleTrackingReactions module

+Dependencies:   Julia 1.6 is required.
+                TurbulentMixingParticleTrackingReactions can be found at https://github.com/Asoppitt/TurbulentMixingParticleTrackingReactions.jl .
+Install using \`import Pkg; Pkg.add(url="https://github.com/Asoppitt/TurbulentMixingParticleTrackingReactions.jl")\`
+Additionally for the drivers: Random
-Dependencies for the module and drivers are :Random, Distributions, StatsBase, LinearAlgebra, Statistics Additionally Plots is needed for the plotting code
+Additionally for the plotting code: Plots

 for use, ensure  PSP_Particletracking_module.jl is in the same folder as the drivers